 Although domain audit can't identify all Docker users in your environment, you can enforce sign-in to prevent unidentifiable users from accessing Docker Desktop in your environment.
 For more details about enforcing sign-in, see Configure registry.json to enforce sign-in.

 Before you audit your domains, the following prerequisites are required:

 - Your organization must be part of a Docker Business subscription.
 To upgrade your existing account to a Docker Business subscription, see Upgrade your subscription.

 - You must add and verify your domains.
-To add and verify a domain, see Domain control.

 To audit your domains:

-Sign in to Docker Hub as an owner of your organization.
+Sign in to Docker Hubopen_in_new.

-Select Settings and then select Security.
+Select Organizations, your organization, Settings, and then Security.